Maghnie/docs/engineers/analytics.md

 {% endtab %}

 {% tab title="Example" %}
-In this example we look at a _Fan Speed Analysis of_  the historic 7 day fan speed.
-While the Operating Message \(grey in the plot below\) show the times when the fan was operated, the fan speed \(blue in the plot below\) corresponds to the speed or load setting of the fan.
+In this example we look at a _Fan Speed Analysis_ of the historic 7 day fan speed.
+While the Operating Message \(grey in the plot below\) shows the times when the fan was operated, the fan speed \(blue in the plot below\) corresponds to the speed or load setting of the fan.

 ![](../.gitbook/assets/fanspeedanalysis.png)

 From the analysis results we can see that the fan was operated for 6 hours out of the 168 hours of the week or 3.57 % of the week.
-Additionally we get statistics of the fan speed, f.e. the fan was operated at an average of 40 % load.
+Additionally we get statistics of the fan speed, e.g. the fan was operated at an average of 40 % load.

 This corresponds to a static fan speed setting that is currently not controlled.
 To improve energy efficiency and thermal comfort you can consider different control strategies outlined in the recommendations.